mmohr8791/WebDevProject1/README.md

 The employee also can click on the 'Log Out' button to log out of the web portal and go to the 'Log Out' page.
 # On the Home page under the Important Announcements section:
-The employee can view important announcements from different corporate department.
+The employee can view important announcements from different corporate departments.

 The announcements on the 'Home' page are a shortened view of the full announcement.
 The employee can click on the 'More' link to go to the 'full announcement' page.
 # On the Home page under the Employee Schedule Information section: